Trump’s debate guests refused to wear masks, flouting rules

 Rep. Tim Ryan (D-Ohio) was in the debate hall on Tuesday night, and on Friday morning went to get tested for the coronavirus.
 “I started my morning off with a cup of coffee, Maria Bartiromo, and then a Q-Tip down my nose,” he said.
 He expressed anger at the Trump family for not wearing masks during the debate, as they were instructed to do.
 “The rules don’t apply to them,” he said.

-Anne Gearan, Annie Linskey and Pauline Villegas contributed to this report.
+Anne Gearan, Annie Linskey and Paulina Villegas contributed to this report.